A Military Canned Food

 - Binds ceramic and porcelain.
 The protein in milk hardens to seal broken pieces of ceramic and porcelain.
 Clean the surface to bind and apply evaporated milk using cotton buds.
 Tape the pieces together to keep from falling apart.
 Dry overnight.

-- Used as creamer.
+- Used as a creamer.
 Before the milk was used as a cooking ingredient, it was used to lighten the hot beverages.
 Evaporated milk relieves the bitter taste of tea and coffee.